Jingzhou: Sights

 Numerous sites have been preserved from the Chu State period, including the ruins of five Chu cities, 73 sites featuring Chu Culture and more than 800 ancient tombs, including those of 18 Chu kings.

 There are also historical sites dating to the Three Kingdoms period, such as the Wulin Battlefield (where the Battle of Red Cliffs took place) and the Huarong Path.

 The city walls were rebuilt in 1646 and measure 9 m high and 10 m thick.
 The perimeter of the wall extends for 10.17 km.
 The city walls, city gates, watchtowers, and battlements have all been well maintained.
 Many of the towers on top of the majestic city gates have been damaged or rebuilt, leaving only the Chaozong Tower which was rebuilt in 1838 on the Gongji Gate.

 The Jingzhou Museum has on display a well-preserved 2,000-year-old male corpse, as well as silk and lacquerware from the Warring States period.

-The Statue of Guan Yu was completed in 2016.
+A 58-meter-tall, 1,197-ton bronze Statue of Guan Yu designed by Han Meilin was constructed in Jingzhou in 2016.
+In 2021, the statue was dismantled, and is currently pending relocation to Dianjiangtai.